‘CITY OF DEATH’

 The artist who drew a sketch of Romana, now called Bourget, also has an extended appearance.
 There is more added about why he drew a sketch of Romana with a fractured clock in the face.
 It was funny when he tried to draw a clock and it ends up with the face of the Mona Lisa in the centre.

 I like how the Mona Lisa has her impact in the events of the story (all seven of them).
 Her smile keeps shinning throughout both in good moments and bad moments.
-It’s a surprise she didn’t step out and cause trouble when she did in ‘The Sarah Jane Adventures’ TV story, ‘Mona Lisa’s Revenge’.
+It’s a surprise she didn’t step out and cause trouble like when she did in ‘The Sarah Jane Adventures’ TV story, ‘Mona Lisa’s Revenge’.

 K-9 also gets to have an appearance in the book compared to his non-appearance in the TV story, even if it’s for a little bit.
 John Leeson even gets to voice K-9 in the audiobook when Duggan talks to him.
 This was a nice addition, although I do wonder if it was necessary to have K-9 in the book at all.